Prayer is only effective if you offer heartfelt prayers. In other words, effective prayer is heartfelt prayer.

 Reuniting Fractured Spirit

-I have discovered over the past three years the prayer that takes the most focused energy and increased emotion is when I pray to reunite a fractured spirit.
+I have discovered the prayer that takes the most focused energy and increased emotion is when I pray to reunite a fractured spirit.
 I continually have to work at following the steps of a heartfelt prayer when offering a prayer to reunite a fractured spirit.

 Conclusion – Summarize